martinos/functional_ruby_presentation/presentation.md

 ---

-It applies the left and side value to the last parameter of the right side.
+It applies the left and side value to the first parameter of the right side.

 ---